scalerpro/.github/README.md

 <h2 >WELCOME</h2>

-Scaler Pro is an open community for builder to automate, collaborate and Scale.
+Scaler Pro is an open community for builders to automate, collaborate and Scale.

 <h2>I. MISSION</h2>